bitcharmer/tlb_shootdowns/README.md

 1. Pins the main thread to the CULPRIT_CPU
 2. Allocates chunkA and chunkB on local NUMA node
 3. Spawns the victim thread, which:
-    a. pins itself to VICTIM_CPU
+    1. pins itself to VICTIM_CPU
-    b. traverses chunkA once to fill the TLB
+    2. traverses chunkA once to fill the TLB
-    c. switches to chunkB and starts looping over it indefinitely while capturing latency of touching pages (in batches)
+    3. switches to chunkB and starts looping over it indefinitely while capturing latency of touching pages (in batches)
 4. Culprit thread waits for user input
 5. After receiving input culprit thread frees chunkA
 6. Waits a short while before dumping stats to influxdb